What is the big deal with passive income?

 Returns typically range from 5% to 12% per annum, and there’s very little the investor has to do beyond funding the loan.

-As the company brings in earnings, part of the earnings are returned to investors as a dividend.
+As the company brings in earnings, part of the earnings is returned to investors as a dividend.

 This money can be reinvested to purchase additional shares or received as a cash payment.